-A Transportation Recommendations Report was developed by Temple’s Transportation Committee in August 2009 to provide recommendations to reduce transportation-related GHG emissions (commuting, air travel and campus vehicle fleets).
-The recommendations became part of Temple's Climate Action Plan with principle measures including reducing motorized travel, increasing efficiency of motorized travel, and reducing carbon intensity of fuels for motorized travel.
+With approximately one-fifth of Temple University's greenhouse gas emissions attributed to transportation (i.e. commuters and university sponsored transportation), the way we move about has a great impact on the environment.
+According to the 2013 Temple Transportation Survey, an estimated 32% of all students, faculty and staff commuters drive alone.
+The Transportation Recommendations Report, developed by Temple’s Transportation Committee in August 2009, provides recommendations to reduce transportation-related GHG emissions (commuting, air travel and campus vehicle fleets) with principle measures including reducing motorized travel, increasing efficiency of motorized travel, and reducing carbon intensity of fuels for motorized travel.

 |Bike Parking Services||